Georgia HOA Document Requirements: What You Need for Closing

 Georgia's Approach: Less Regulation, More Flexibility

-The primary statute is the Georgia Property Owners' Association Act (O.C.G.A. §44-3-220 et seq.), which applies to planned communities created after July 1, 1994.
-For condos, the Georgia Condominium Act (O.C.G.A. §44-3-70 et seq.) applies.
+The main statute is the Georgia Property Owners' Association Act (O.C.G.A. §44-3-220 et seq.), and it covers planned communities created after July 1, 1994.
+Condos fall under a separate law, the Georgia Condominium Act (O.C.G.A. §44-3-70 et seq.).

 What the Law Requires

-- •The association's governing documents (declaration, bylaws, rules)
+- •The governing documents (declaration, bylaws, rules)

 - •The current operating budget